‘Sports Illustrated’ Model Georgia Gibbs Sizzles In Skimpy Red Bikini In Beach Snap On Instagram

 Georgia Gibbs’ sultry photos and amazing body have earned her quite a following on Instagram.
-More recently, the Australian model took to the popular social media platform to share a couple of snap of herself rocking skimpy bikinis and enjoying her her sunny native country over the weekend.
+More recently, the Australian model took to the popular social media platform to share a couple of snap of herself rocking skimpy bikinis and enjoying her sunny native country over the weekend.

 In the latest snap, the 23-year-old blonde bombshell is posing on the sand near the ocean rocking an orange-red bikini as she holds her head up with her eyes closed.
 Gibbs is wearing a straight cut top that is strapless except for an off-the-shoulder detail on the left side.
 The bottom consists of a tiny double string bikini that sits relatively high up on her hips, which accentuates the model’s gorgeous figure.
 According to the post’s tags, the bikini she is wearing is by the brand Moana Bikini.